I dream of making my little homestead into a closed-loop system. Nothing comes in, nothing goes out. Now that would be self-sufficiency.

 11. Walk, bike, or ride your horse.
 Isn’t it time for the hitching post to come back into style?
 There are times that living off-grid means living far from town but if you can, use your legs instead of a car.
 You won’t need as much money for gas, insurance, or maintenance.
 For me, the nearest village is a 35-minute bike ride or a 1.5 hour walk.
 When I plan it right and I’ve got the time, I can do my grocery shopping at the village store (they sell local veggies!), get clothes at the second-hand/donation store, get pet food at the farm supply, and carry my recycling to the bins there.
 I fitted my bike with an old milk crate for transporting stuff.

 12. Go paperless.
 Replace paper towels with rags made from old clothes or towels.
 Replace toilet paper with a bidet attachment.
-I installed Astor Deluxe Bidet purchased from Amazon (watch my how-to video).
+I installed Astor Deluxe Bidet purchased from Amazon.

 Self-sufficiency, frugality, and green living go hand in hand.
 Mother Nature and your pocket book will love you.
 Plus, the huge sense of self-satisfaction that accrues from self-sufficiency is fantastic for mental health!